-These Condensed Consolidated Interim Financial Statements have been prepared in accordance with IAS 34 condensed interim financial reporting that is endorsed in Kingdom of Saudi Arabia and other standards and pronouncements that are issued by the Saudi Organization for Certified Public Accountants ("SOCPA") and should be read in conjunction with the Group's last annual Consolidated Financial Statements as at and for the year ended 31 December 2019 ("last annual Financial Statements").
-It does not include all of the information required for a complete set of IFRS Financial Statements, however, accounting policies and selected explanatory notes are included to explain events and transactions that are significant to an understanding of the changes in the Group's financial position and performance since the last annual Financial Statements.
+These Condensed Consolidated Interim Financial Statements have been prepared in accordance with IAS 34 interim financial reporting that is endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements that are issued by the Saudi Organization for Certified Public Accountants ("SOCPA") and should be read in conjunction with the Group's last annual Consolidated Financial Statements as at and for the year ended 31 December 2019 ("last annual Financial Statements").
+The condensed consolidated financial statements do not include all of the information required for a complete set of IFRS Financial Statements, however, accounting policies and selected explanatory notes are included to explain events and transactions that are significant to the understanding of the changes in the Group's financial position and performance since the last annual Financial Statements.

-Notes to the condensed consolidated interim financial statements - continued For the three-month and nine-month periods ended 30 September 2020
+Notes to the condensed consolidated interim financial statements - continued For the three-month period and year ended 31 December 2020